Why are behavioural issues on the rise?

-Most food these days isn’t ‘real’; it doesn’t contain any real nutritional value, and is full of sugar, chemicals, and other nasties that are making us sick and overweight.
-In addition, they are causing major problems for many young children.
+Most food these days isn’t ‘real’; it often doesn’t contain any real nutritional value, and is full of sugar, chemicals, and other nasties that are making us sick and overweight.
+In addition, it can cause major problems for many young children.
 Like I mentioned in the other section about increasing children’s focus and IQ, it has a great impact on how children can concentrate and learn.
 But, some children react in a stronger way to artificial food additives.

 Something I know for sure is that my son, Zac, would have been labelled as a problem child if he had been fed a regular diet.
 Years ago, I figured out that he reacted badly to food colours and other additives, so was very careful with his diet.
 Once, my friend’s husband was looking after him, and gave him a rainbow ice block.
 When we returned, he was rude and unmanageable (very out of character for him).
 He was normally quiet, gentle, and very respectful.
 My friend had known him for years, and said she wouldn’t have believed it if she hadn’t seen it.
 She didn’t realise food (or non-food as the case may be) could have such an impact.
 I know I have given him the gift of a wonderful life by feeding him well.